-the healthful state, where it's great to live and vacation
+-the healthful state, where it's great to live and vacation

-Just as a road map shows you how to reach your destination, this big book leads you to whatever you want in this fast growing state of sun and scenic wonderlands.
+Just as a road map shows you how to reach your destiation, this big book leads you to whatever you want in this fast growing state of sun and scenic wonderlands.

 What do you want to know about Arizona?
 Where to retire at low cost?
 Where are summers cool, winters sunny most of the time?
 Where are the leading places for a job, a home, etc?
 What must a newcomer watch out for?
 Is it true that living costs are less than in the East?
-What etc. in the East?
 What about salaries?

 Or do you want to tour this Grand Canyon State?
-Or do you want to tour this Grand Canyon State.
 What's the most scenic way to see Arizona by car or otherwise?
 What is really the most satisfying way to see the Grand Canyon?
 The Indian reservations?
 The other 4-star sights?
 Which are the outstanding places to eat and stay?
-What are the sure ways to cut travel eat and stay?
-Which are the outstanding plucases and stay?
-What are the sure ways to cut travel costs in this big state?
+What are the sure ways to cut travel costs in this big state? costs in this big state?

 Filled with facts, over 100,000 words long, this book almost brings Arizona to your door answering these and a hundred other questions.
-To know all you should about Arizona before Arizona before you go for a home, a job, retirement in the sun the sun, or a really memorable vacation, read this book.
-Price, \$2. .
+To know all you should about Arizona before you go for a home, a job, retirement in Price. \$2.
+Price, \$2.